 - Must be at least 19 years old; 21 and older preferred

 - We encourage those with current applicable certifications to apply, such as lifeguard or challenge course certifications.
 However, certifications are not required in order to be selected for the position.

 Interns are Supervised by:

-Birchwood Camp’s Director and Program Director.
-The interns will also work closely with the Dean of each camp (Deans are different for each camp session).
+Birchwood Camp’s Summer Program Coordinator under the direction of Birchwood Camp’s Executive Director.
+The interns will also work closely with the volunteer Dean of each camp (Deans are different for each camp session).

 How to Apply:

 Sound like it might be the job for you?
 Check out the full Camp Intern Job Description.
 Please read the job description before applying.